-Why snoring in kids isn't cute: New sleep center focuses on evaluation, treatment for sleep problems in childrenFebruary 26th, 2013 in Pediatrics /
+Why snoring in kids isn't cute: New sleep center focuses on evaluation, treatment for sleep problems in childrenFebruary 26, 2013 in Medicine & Health / Pediatrics

 Sleep-related problems are among the most common issues seen by a pediatrician, and for good reason—poor sleep habits can lead to behavioral, educational, social and health problems.
 Fortunately for parents, many childhood sleep problems can be recognized early and treated successfully.